WHY WE DEVELOPED HORIZON NEIGHBORS IN HEALTH

 In the spring of 2020, Horizon Blue Cross Blue Shield of New Jersey set out to launch the state’s, and perhaps the country’s, largest ever program to address Social Determinants of Health.
 The program, Horizon Neighbors in Health, was created after months of careful thought and collaboration withNew Jersey’s leading health care providers.
 Horizon Neighbors in Health was meant to provide direct, face-to-face interaction between high-risk Horizon members and community members who could provide the services needed to address Social Determinants of Health.

 On the eve of the program’s launch, the COVID-19 outbreak began reshaping our world and day-to-day lives.
-Face-to-face interaction was simply nolonger possible: but at the same time, the pandemic only exacerbated the conditions that create Social Determinants of Health in the first place.
+Face-to-face interaction was simply no longer possible: but at the same time, the pandemic only exacerbated the conditions that create Social Determinants of Health in the first place.
 With this in mind, Horizon and its partners moved forward with the official launch of Horizon Neighbors in Health in April 2020.
 The results, even in the face of a global pandemic, have been extraordinary.
-Over 2,500 people were enrolled in the program in 2020, with 730 having graduated (meaning their program specific needs have been met).
+Over 5,800 people were enrolled in the program through the summer of 2021, with 3,014 having graduated (meaning their program specific needs have been met).

 Horizon's Neighbors in Health Helps Support a Mother of 3 Autistic Sons